12 Modern CLI Tools Every Developer Should Use in 2026

 11. Claude Code - AI-Powered CLI

 Claude Code brings Anthropic's AI directly into your terminal.
-Unlike web-based chatbots, it runs locally and can read, edit, and create files in your project.
+Unlike web-based chatbots, it runs in your terminal and works directly on your local files: it can read, edit, and create files in your project (the AI model itself runs in Anthropic's cloud).

 What it can do: